Kim Kardashian, Nicki Minaj Bond Over Mariah Carey Hatred: Teaming Up After Remy Ma ‘Shether’ Feud?

-Kim Kardashian had a great time sitting next to Nicki Minaj at the Daily Front Row fashion event in Beverly Hills, but according to reports, the twosome was more focused on shading Mariah Carey than paying attention to the show.
+Kim Kardashian had a great time sitting next to Nicki Minaj at the Daily Front Row fashion event in Beverly Hills, but according to reports, the twosome were more focused on shading Mariah Carey than paying attention to the show.

 Kim Kardashian has had her fair share of run-ins with Mariah over the years.
 It’s been said that Kim has always gone out of her way to even try and make small talk with Carey at public events because she’s fully aware that Carey doesn’t like her.

 Their feud reportedly stems over Nick Cannon, who previously dated Kim Kardashian before tying the knot with Mariah Carey just a few years later.
-The “We Belong Together” hated the thought of people even bringing up the fact that Nick was once romantically linked to a Kardashian, who Mariah clearly has no respect for.
+The “We Belong Together” singer reportedly hated the thought of people even bringing up the fact that Nick was once romantically linked to a Kardashian, who Mariah clearly has no respect for.

 With Nicki Minaj, the female rapper hasn’t seen eye-to-eye with the pop diva ever since their shared stint on American Idol where the twosome had endless arguments which were so intense, Mariah’s camp had insisted that the mother-of-two feared for her life when someone in Nicki’s entourage allegedly mentioned they had a gun on set.